Oneflow-Inc/libai/README.md

 - **Support for both CV and NLP tasks**

-    LiBai has predifined data process for both CV and NLP datasets such as CIFAR, ImageNet, and BERT Dataset.
+    LiBai has predefined data process for both CV and NLP datasets such as CIFAR, ImageNet, and BERT Dataset.

 - **Easy to use**